実践ビジネス英語 2019/5/24 L4(3)Helping Start a New Restaurant

 novel concept 斬新な発想

-Up to the top, Ueda has been describing this restaurant where customers do a lot of waitstaff’s jobs.
+Up at the top, Ueda has been describing this restaurant where customers do a lot of waitstaff’s jobs.

 And Macmillan replies, “What a novel concept!”
 In this case, novel means the strikingly new, or different.
-He had some novel ideas form our marketing campaign.
+He had some novel ideas for our marketing campaign.